-- 1. Do not distract the driver's attention other than when necessary. - 2.
-Talk to your friends in a normal tone and do not shout.
-Do not talk or make unnecessary noise when the bus is approaching and crossing a railroad or a highway intersection. - 3.
-Keep head, hands, and articles inside the bus. - 4.
-Do not bring unauthorized articles on the bus (i.e., pets, combustibles, large articles, weapons). - 5.
-Do not use profane language or make obscene gestures. - 6.
-Do not fight or scuffle. - 7.
-Be courteous to and follow the instructions of your bus driver and safety patrol. - 8.
-Do not strike or threaten the bus driver. - 9.
-Do not make excessive noise. - 10.
-Do not throw objects inside or outside the bus. - 11.
-Do not commit any other acts deemed improper by the student code of conduct or by the bus driver. - 12.
-Student-to-student sexual harassment will not be tolerated.
-Complaints of student-to-student sexual harassment will be handled in accordance with Policy JB-P, Students Complaints of Sexual Discrimination/Harassment Title IX Procedures. - 13.
-Smoking is prohibited on the school bus and on all educational property.
-Violation of the nosmoking rule will be handled in accordance with the "Mississippi Adult Tobacco Use on Educational Property Act of 2000," '97-32-25 thru 97-32-29.
+- 1. Talk to your friends in a normal tone and do not shout.
+Do not talk or make unnecessary noise when the bus is approaching and crossing a railroad or a highway intersection. - 2.
+Keep head, hands, and articles inside the bus. - 3.
+Do not bring unauthorized articles on the bus (i.e., pets, combustibles, large articles, weapons). - 4.
+Be courteous to and follow the instructions of your bus driver and safety patrol. - 5.
+Do not commit any other acts deemed improper by the student code of conduct or by the bus driver. - Student-to-student sexual harassment will not be tolerated.
+Complaints of student-to-student sexual harassment will be handled in accordance with Policy JB-P, Students Complaints of Sexual Discrimination/Harassment - Title IX Procedures.

+7. Smoking is prohibited on the school bus and on all educational property.
+Violation of the no-smoking rule will be handled in accordance with the "Mississippi Adult Tobacco Use on Educational Property Act of 2000," '97-32-25 thru 97-32-29.